nstei/SpheroidScript/docs/app-create.md

 # Create an app

-Before you create an app, [authorize](ide-authorize.md) in the Spheroid Demiurge IDE.
+Before you create an app, [log in](ide-login.md) to the Spheroid Demiurge IDE.

 Open the "Apps" tab and click the "Create" button.